 - Leadership focused & activist based learning.
 All levels of leadership experience welcome.

-- A Highly Social Environment (interacting with people all day with little to no alone time)
+- A highly social environment (interacting with people all day with little alone time).

-- Commitment to leadership, activism, and making the world a better place.
+- A commitment to leadership, activism, and making the world a better place.

 - Electronics Free Environment

 Camp is probably a good fit for the camper!